douglasalipio/graphql_countryinfo_sample/README.md

 It's a simple application to show the basic understanding of GraphQL in Android.
 The App is able to show information about a specific country selected by the user.
 For most of the countries, the information about states is not available, to have a better experience, pick up countries such as China, Germane, Argentina, Brazil Belgian, Japan.

 ### GraphQL query

-Fetch information related to the country that the user has selected.
-Here's the query responsible to fetch all the information about the country.

 ```graphql
 query GetCountriesInfo($nameSelected : String){
 	country(code: $nameSelected) {